Third-Party Data Providers Ruin Simple Mechanisms: Introduction

-Specifically, the goal of this paper is to investigate the impact of third-party data providers on the revenue of simple mechanisms.
-To do this, we consider a simple market---a single seller, a single bidder, and a single good---and a particular form of information asymmetry---the seller knows the type of the good she is selling, but the bidder has only partial information on the item type; the bidder knows her valuation for each of the $n$~types, but the seller knows only distributional information about the valuations.
-The key to the model is that, in addition to a prior over the item type, the bidder obtains a signal about the item type from a third party data provider and, while seller knows the signaling scheme used by the data provider, the seller does not know the realization of signals.
+Specifically, the goal of this paper is to investigate \emph{the impact of third-party data providers on the revenue of simple mechanisms}.
+To do this, we consider a simple market---a single seller, a single bidder, and a single good---and a particular form of information asymmetry---the seller knows the type of the good she is selling, but the bidder has only partial information on the item type; the bidder knows his valuation for each of the $n$ possible item types, but the seller knows only distributional information about the valuations.
+The key to the model is that, in addition to a prior over the item type, the bidder obtains a signal about the item type from a third party data provider and, while the seller can anticipate the signaling scheme used by the data provider, the seller does not know the realization of signals.
+This captures, for example, a simple model of an ad auction where a mechanism designer sells an ad auction slot to an advertiser, who has incomplete information about the users targeted by the slots.
+The advertiser can get additional, third-party information about the target user(s) via data providers that track, for example, users' cookies.